 Because the counselors interact with students on many levels throughout their Upper School career, they enter the process with a unique respect for students’ strengths.
 This knowledge, coupled with feedback from our Family Meetings, becomes the foundation for highly individualized, student-centered advising.

 Rivers’ counselors maintain close ties with college admissions officers around the country by frequently visiting campuses and welcoming a lengthy roster of college visitors for students to meet.
-Providing students with the opportunity to learn about colleges and begin to form connections is an important part of the search process.
+Additionally, each of our counselors have worked in selective college admission, lending them unique insight into the process.
+Providing students with the opportunity to learn about colleges and understand how selective college admission works is an important part of the search process.

 Workshops and Meetings